 A: School dances, large assemblies, and other school-based crowded events have the potential to cause a substantial spread of COVID-19 within and beyond the school community.
-Schools are encouraged to consult with local health officials before deciding to host such events, particularly in communities where COVID-19 remains highly prevalent and/or vaccination rates remain low.
+Schools are encouraged to consult with local health officials before hosting such events, particularly in communities where COVID-19 remains highly prevalent and vaccination rates remain low.
 The following are additional considerations to optimize health and safety for all attendees: